CO2 Refrigeration System: How It Works

 Unlike traditional refrigeration systems that rely on harmful refrigerants, transcritical CO2 systems utilize carbon dioxide, a natural and environmentally friendly substance.
-But what sets this system apart, and why is it gaining traction in commercial and industrial applications worldwide?
+However, what sets this system apart, and why is it gaining traction in commercial and industrial applications worldwide?

 In this blog post, we demystify the complexities surrounding these systems, shedding light on their components and functions.
 We will understand the science behind transcritical CO2 refrigeration and explore its practical benefits.
 From supermarkets searching for eco-conscious refrigeration solutions to industrial giants minimizing their carbon footprint, transcritical CO2 systems have become synonymous with sustainable cooling.

-Components
+Essential Components

-At the heart of every CO2 refrigeration system lies a series of meticulously designed components, each with a specific function and purpose.
+At the heart of every CO2 Refrigeration System lies a series of meticulously designed components, each with a specific function and purpose.
 From the compressor, where the refrigerant’s journey begins, to the high-pressure valve, the heart of the technology, these components work together seamlessly, creating a cycle that ensures efficient cooling while minimizing environmental impact.

 In this infographic, we will be looking into a CO2 booster system, considering cooling and freezing operations.
 We will break down the system into its fundamental parts: the compressor, gas cooler/condenser, high pressure valve, gas bypass valve and evaporator.